 What kinds of interception and divulgence are prohibited?

-Section 705 of the Communications Act prohibits a person from using an intercepted radio communication for his or her own benefit.
+The Communications Act prohibits a person from using an intercepted radio communication for his or her own benefit.
 Examples of this include:

 - A person selling or publishing a recording or contents of someone else’s wireless phone conversation.